asigalov61/GIGA-Piano-XL/README.md

 # GIGA-Piano XL
-## SOTA Piano Transformer model trained on 4.2GB of MIDI solo piano music
+## SOTA Piano Transformer model trained on 4.2GB of Solo Piano MIDI music
 ## Everything you wanted to hear from original GIGA-Piano but were afraid to ask for :)

 ***